 Located on the Kenai Peninsula, Anchor Point is 23 miles north of Homer and 61 miles south of Soldotna on the Sterling Highway.

 Anchor Point is a full-service community with a Chamber of Commerce, post office and a variety of businesses.
-Lodging access east on North Fork Road for Sleepy Bear Cabins (0.8 mile); dining, gas stations, fishing charters, seafood processors, RV parks and gift shops like Timberline Creations Gift Shop, can be found along the highway and area roads.
+Lodging at Sleepy Bear Cabins phone 907-235-5630 on North Fork Road.
+Restaurants, coffees and treats at Black Water Bend Espresso (phone 907-235-6884 to call ahead for faster pick-up; Email); gas stations, car repair at Thurmond’s Far West Auto (phone 907-235-5601) fishing charters, seafood processors, Kyllonen’s RV Park for camping and charters, groceries, laundries and gift shops can be found along the highway and area roads.
 Churches, a library, senior citizen center and VFW are among the many organizations here.
-Enjoy a coffee at Black Water Bend Espresso, phone 907-235-6884.
-Call ahead to order your coffee for faster pick-up; Email.

 Anchor Point was originally named “Laida” by Captain James Cook in the summer of 1778, when the Resolution and Discovery sailed into Cook Inlet looking for the Northwest Passage.
 It was later renamed Anchor Point by early homesteaders to commemorate the loss of an anchor off the point by Captain Cook.
 A post office was established here in 1949.